maxisku2/mschroeder-WA-slack-me/README.md

 SLACK_SECRET=

 ## Running the application
-Simple execute `php artisan slack-me`
+Simply execute `php artisan slack-me`

 ## Deploying the application
 This application can be deployed to any environment that has PHP 8.2 CLI